View Gerald Outlaw's Obituary on ChicagoTribune.com and share memories

 |

-Gerald Kenneth Outlaw, age 64 was born in Gary, Indiana on February 17, 1956 to the late Lewis A. and Glennie Outlaw.
-Gerald Outlaw departed this life on February 29, 2020 at St. John Macomb hospital in Clinton Township, Michigan.
-A Roosevelt graduate, Class of 1974 and U.S. Marine Corps, Gerald worked at U. S. Steel and Daimler Chrysler.
-He was preceded in death by his father, Lewis A. Outlaw and mother Glennie Morris Outlaw.
-He leaves to cherish his memory, his devoted and loving companion of 30 years Joyce Buckley; 1 sister, Shirly Lynn Outlaw (Gary, IN); 3 daughters: LaTasha Outlaw (Raleigh, NC), Tomeka (Lonnie) Everett (Durham, NC), Ryan Karim (Indianapolis, IN); 6 granddaughters: Khearia Outlaw, Diamond Moorehead, Royale Karim, Harmony Karim, Havyn Karim, and Madison Everett; 1 grandson, Ethan Everett; 1 Niece, Tamara Bradley; 1 Nephew, Daron Outlaw; 1 great-nephew, Tyler Outlaw-Hemmons; 4 Aunts: Elizabeth Reese (Hagerstown, MD), Eunice Gibbs (Jamaica, NY), Shirley Outlaw (Evansville, IN), Jacqueline (Darryl) Arnold, Evansville, IN a host of family members, friends and very special Daimler Chrysler Co-Workers.
-Visitation: March 6, 2020 from 9-11a.m. with funeral service to follow at 11:00a.m.
-All services held at St. John Baptist Church, Gary, IN Pastor R. Robinson, officiating.
+age 64 was born in Gary, Indiana on February 17, 1956 to the late Lewis A. and Glennie Outlaw.
+Gerald departed this life on February 29, 2020 at Henry Ford Macomb Hospital in Clinton Township, Michigan.
+A Roosevelt graduate, Class of 1974 and U.S. Marine Corps.
+Gerald worked at U. S. Steel and Daimler Chrysler.
+He was preceded in death by his father Lewis A. Outlaw and Mother Glennie Morris Outlaw.
+He leaves to cherish his memory, his devoted and loving companion of 30 years Joyce Buckley, 1 sister, Shirl Lynn Outlaw (Gary, IN), 3 daughters, LaTasha Outlaw (Raleigh, NC), Tomeka (Lonnie) Everett, Durham, NC, Ryan Karim (Indianapolis, IN), 6 grand daughters, Khearia Outlaw, Diamond Moorehead, Royale Karim, Harmony Karim, Havyn Karim, and Madison Everett, 1 grandson, Ethan Everett, 1 Niece, Tamara Bradley, 1 Nephew, Daron Outlaw Staples, 1 great-nephew, Tyler Outlaw-Hemmons, 4 Aunts, Elizabeth Reese (Hagerstown, MD), Eunice Gibbs (Jamaica, NY), Shirley Outlaw (Evansville, IN), Jacqueline (Darryl) Arnold, Evansville, IN a host of family members, friends and very special Daimler Chrysler Co-Workers.
+Visitation March 6, 2020 from 9-11a.m. with funeral services to follow at 11:00a.m.
+All services held at St. John Baptist Church 2457 Massachusetts Street.
+Pastor R. E. Robinson officiating.
+Interment Evergreen Cemetery.